jainam1995/Regular-Expression-to-minimized-DFA/README.md

 # Regular-Expression-to-minimized-DFA
 This program creates a minimized DFA(using hopcroft algorithm) of the input regular expression.
 This is done by first converting the regular expression to NFA, then converting NFA to DFA and finally minimizing it.

+Open the terminal.
+Type the command ./command.txt.
+Done.